High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Observations and data reduction

 In Section \ref{section:2observations} we describe the CRIRES+ observations and data reduction.
 In Section \ref{section:model} we describe the modelling of H$_2$ and $^{12}$CO for the two disks and the resulting constraints on the $\frac{\text{CO}}{\text{H}_2}$ ratio.
 In Section \ref{section:4Discussion} we compare this ratio with observations of protoplanetary disks and describe how this impacts our understanding of gas detections in CO-rich exocometary belts.
 In Section \ref{section:5conclusions} we conclude with a summary of our findings.

-\section{Observations and Data Reduction}
+\section{Observations and data reduction}

-\subsection{CRIRES+ Observations}
+\subsection{CRIRES+ observations}

 Using CRIRES+, the high-resolution near infrared spectrograph on the VLT \citep{dorn_crires_2023}, we observed HD 110058 and HD 131488 over two nights each, as detailed in Table \ref{tab:observations}.
 We observed in the K-band with the K2148 filter, which has non-contiguous wavelength orders from 1904 nm to 2452 nm.
 Our observation dates were chosen such that the H$_2$ v=1-0 S(0) rovibrational absorption line at 2223 nm was shifted away from nearby weak tellurics, mainly arising from atmospheric water as can be seen in Figure \ref{fig:molecfot}.
 Our observation windows also covered the weaker H$_2$ v=1-0 Q(1) transition at 2406.6 nm.
 If detected, this transition could allow us to derive the excitation temperature of the H$_2$ gas.
-Also within the range of the data are the v=2-0 bands from $^{12}$CO, $^{13}$CO, and C$^{18}$O. The latter 2 isotopologues will be examined in upcoming work.
-No attempt was made to shift CO lines in this data away from nearby tellurics, as can be seen in Figure \ref{fig:12CO_telluric}.
+Also within the range of the data are the v=2-0 bands from $^{12}$CO, $^{13}$CO, and C$^{18}$O. The latter 2 isotopologues will be examined in an upcoming work.

-\subsection{CRIRES+ Data Reduction and Calibration}
+\subsection{CRIRES+ data reduction and calibration}

 We used ESOREX and the CR2RES pipeline recipes detailed in the ESO CRIRES+ pipeline user manual (version 1.3.0) to reduce the raw detector images.
 The standard reduction for nodding observations shown in Figure 4.4 of this manual was the basis of our reduction.
 High-SNR flats for CRIRES+ are taken once a month, and were used instead of the default supplied flats to improve the final SNR.
 We performed wavelength calibration with the Uranium-Neon lamp and Fabry-Pérot etalon.
 After correcting for detector non-linearity, dark current, and then carrying out flat fielding and wavelength calibration, we extracted a 1D spectrum for each of the two nodding positions.
+The nodding positions both contained the star but at different locations in the detector to account for localised detector systematics.
 A subset of the extracted data (with the two nodding positions combined) covering the wavelength of the H$_2$ line of interest is shown in Figure \ref{fig:raw_observations}.
 This data is yet to be corrected for tellurics or blaze; as such it has arbitrary flux units and displays an upward trend with wavelength.